-The original copies of the minutes are surrendered to the applicant and their legal representative upon conclusion of the hearing.
-There were no instances in which it was reported that minutes from the asylum hearing were inconsistent with the content of the hearing.
+The original copies of the minutes are surrendered to the applicant and their legal representative upon conclusion of the interview.
+There were no instances in which it was reported that minutes from the asylum interview were inconsistent with the content of the interview.